-Tucson, Ariz. — The Paper Kites rolled into town from San Diego to perform at the intimate Club Congress inside of the historic Hotel Congress.
+Tucson, AZ — The Paper Kites rolled into town from San Diego to perform at the intimate Club Congress inside of the historic Hotel Congress.
 The 7 year old band of an indie folk-rock genre hails from Melbourne, Australia.
 The band supported headliner Passenger for this North American tour, however Tucson received the special treat of a show headlined by The Paper Kites.

 Opening the night was local songwriter Jess Matsen, who chilled his way through his mellow acoustic set while some in the crowd chattered directly in front of him.
 In between songs, Matsen spoke to the crowd, stating that he hadn’t anticipated such a large turnout.
 Despite the noise, there were some attendees that clearly appreciated his performance, and shouted up front to ask for his name.
 Matsen released The Killing of Our Kind Of in November of last year, and has also performed with local groups Dream Sick & J.R.M.